Full counting statistics of time of flight images: Equilibrium quantum fluctuations

 So far we focused on the limit of $T=0$ temperature.
-At finite temperatures, modes with energies $E =p \,c \lesssim k_B T$ get thermally excited and, at some point, thermalize and destroy the quasi-condensate.
-As we show now, this thermalization process is controlled by the dimensionless temperature
+At finite temperatures, modes with energies $E =p \,c \lesssim k_B T$ get thermally excited and, at some point, destroy the quasi-condensate.
+As we show now, this thermal depletion of the quasi-condensate is controlled by the dimensionless temperature

 with $\Delta = h\,c /L$ the 'level spacing', i.e. the typical separation of sound modes in a condensate of size $L$.